American Sign Language Classes

 The book we will be using is called Signing Illustrated by Mickey Flodin.
 Great for beginners – parents and older siblings of deaf and hard of hearing children and those parents interested in teaching their newborn early communication skills through ASL.
 The class is restricted to adults and children 12 years and older.

 Please call, email, or stop by to pre-register.
 Also, fill out the ASL Beginners registration form located above and send it or bring it to: 1206 East 66th St. Savannah, GA 31404.
-Payment is due with registration form, or at the beginning of class on the first day.
+Payment is due with registration form.
+Preregistration is required as class size is limited.

 For more information call Savannah Speech and Hearing Center at (912) 355-4601 or email email@example.com